About project templates

 Creating a new project from a project template

-- Navigate to your project overview and scroll to the section “Templates”.
+- Scroll to the section “Templates”.

-- Select “Start new project”.
+- Click on the three-dot-menu and select “Start new project”.

 Creating custom project templates